cuongquang2006-boop/student-management-system-qt/README.md

 ---
 ## GOAL
 ### 1 Student ✔
-- Login screen with username and password, user can create it if they don't have
+- Login screen with username and password.
+Users can create an account if they don't have one.
-- Done CRUD, show student information with table like excel
+- Implement CRUD operations and display student information in a table (similar to Excel).
-- Save information with Json file
+- Save student data in a JSON file.
-### 2 Class
+### 2 Class ✔
-- Class information(Done)
+- Manage class information.
-- Detail Information Student(continue)
+- View detailed information for each student.
-- Up image student from user device(continue)
+- Upload student images from the user's device and store them with student data.
-- Save infor with class(Done)
+- Save student information along with their class.
 ### 3 Subject
 ### 4 Score
 ### 5 Dashboard